jfallmann/diffTF_Fork/docs/chapter1.rst

 Adaptations and notes when running with Singularity
 ============================================================
-You only have to add the ``--use-singularity`` argument to Snakemake.
-In that case, each rule will be executed in pre-configured isolated containers that contain all necessary tools.
-Please note the following important issues related to ``Singularity``:
+ With ``Singularity``, each rule will be executed in pre-configured isolated containers that contain all necessary tools.
+To enable it, you only have to add the following arguments when you execute Snakemake:

+1. ``--use-singularity``: Just type it like this, that's all!

+2. ``--singularity-args``: You need to make all directories that contain files that are referenced in the *diffTF* configuration file available within the container also.
+By default, only the directory and subdirectories from which you start the analysis are automatically mounted inside the container.
+Since the *diffTF* source code is outside the ``input`` folder for the example analysis, however, at least the root directory of the Git repository has to be mounted.
+This is actually quite simple!
+Just use ``--singularity-args "--bind /your/diffTF/path"`` and replace ``/your/diffTF/path`` with the root path in which you cloned the *diffTF* Git repository (the one that has the subfolders ``example``, ``src`` etc.).
+If you reference additional files, simply add one or multiple directories to the bind path (use the comma to separate them).
+For example, if you reference the files ``/g/group1/user1/mm10.fa`` and ``/g/group2/user1/files/bla.txt`` in the configuration file file, you may add ``/g/group1/user1,/g/group2/user1/files`` or even just ``/g`` to the bind path (as all files you reference are within ``/g``).

-- You may want to add the ``--singularity-prefix`` argument to store all ``Singularity`` containers in a central place as opposed to being stored in the local ``.snakemake`` directory.
-If you intend to run multiple *diffTF* analyses in different locations, you can save space and time because the containers won't have to be downloaded each time and stored in multiple locations
+3. ``--singularity-prefix /your/directory`` (optional): You do not have to, but you may want to add the ``--singularity-prefix`` argument to store all ``Singularity`` containers in a central place (here: ``/your/directory``) instead of the local ``.snakemake`` directory.
+If you intend to run multiple *diffTF* analyses in different folders, you can save space and time because the containers won't have to be downloaded each time and stored in multiple locations.

+Please read the following additional notes and warnings related to ``Singularity``:

 - .. warning:: If you use ``Singularity`` version 3, make sure you have at least version 3.0.2 installed or the latest pull from version 3.0.1, as there was an issue with Snakemake and particular ``Singularity`` versions.
 For more details, see `here <https://bitbucket.org/snakemake/snakemake/issues/1017/snakemake-process-suspended-upon-execution>`_.
-- .. warning:: If you reference files in the ``config.json`` that are located outside of the directory from which you call Snakemake (that is, parent directories), you have to use the ``--singularity-args`` command line argument to bind additional parent directories to the container so they are available inside the container as well.
-Otherwise, only (!) the directory from which you start the analysis and subfolders are visible inside the container, but no parent folders.
-In addition, make sure the mounted paths are identical inside and outside the container.
-For example, if you reference the files ``/g/group1/user1/mm10.fa`` and ``/g/group2/user1/files/bla.txt`` in the config file, use ``--singularity-args "--bind /g:/g"``.
-Thus, you have to mount the parent directory of all files you reference outside of your current directory.
-If both files were located in ``/g/group1``, you could therefore also use ``--bind /g/group1:/g/group1``